sergevar/paulgrahamblog/cleaned/prcmc.md

 You can choose whichever revenue strategy you think is best for the type of company you're starting, so long as you're profitable.
 Being profitable ensures you'll get at least the average of the acquisition market—in which public companies do behave as pooled-risk company management companies.

 David isn't mistaken in saying you should start a company to live off its revenues.
 The mistake is thinking this is somehow opposed to starting a company and selling it.
 In fact, for most people the latter is merely the optimal case of the former.

-Thanks to Trevor Blackwell, Jessica Livingston, Michael Mandel, Robert Morris, and Fred Wilson for reading drafts of this.